Virtual URSS Information

 Oral Presentations via Zoom

-- Live oral presentations will take place throughout the week via zoom.
+- Live oral presentations (15 minutes max) will take place throughout the week via zoom.
 Schedule TBD.

 - If you are selected to give an oral presentation, you will be invited to submit a paper for publication in the URSS Proceedings published in the DU Scholarship Collection.